knutnergaard/smufolib/docs/user_guide.rst

 Glyph Classes
 -------------

-Another way to work with groups of glyphs in SMufoLib is by utilizing SMuFL classes.
-When imported or set, the :attr:`classes` attribute stores the class names associated with each glyph::
+Another way to work with groups of glyphs in SMufoLib is by using SMuFL classes.
+When imported or set, the :attr:`.Smufl.classes` attribute stores the class names associated with each glyph::

    >>> glyph = font['uniE260'] # accidentalFlat